- How does Nadex calculate the expiration value for futures, forex, and economic event contracts?

 Expiration value calculation for currencies:

 Unlike futures, which are traded on a central exchange, currencies are traded on a global network.
 Therefore the settlement calculation is different, but the goal is the same: to get an accurate picture of the market and determine fairly which trades should profit.
-Nadex uses a proprietary forex data feed, based on a compilation of data from twelve major global banks, to ensure accuracy.
+Nadex uses a proprietary forex data feed, based on a compilation of data from several major global banks, to ensure accuracy.

-Nadex Event and Bitcoin Contracts
+Nadex Economic Event Contracts

 The expiration value is the figure released by the designated reporting body.
 For example, the weekly jobless claims number is reported by the US Bureau of Labor Statistics.